THIS IS A game-changer for our community's cultural vibrancy

-It's been a fun adventure for the past 8 years.
-However, traveling to over a dozen venues has stifled community interaction, inconvenienced audiences, and confined creative potential.
+It's been a great adventure.
+However, traveling to over a dozen venues has at times stifled community interaction, inconvenienced audiences, and confined creative potential.

 Now that changes.

-FWD is a movement to launch forward Lancaster's new destination for fresh theatrical experiences.
+FWD is a movement to launch forward Lancaster's new home for fresh theatrical experiences.

 With a visionary investment from Carol Culliton of the Gunterberg Charitable Foundation, as well as the leaders at Sequinox, Prima now has a home in the western part of Lancaster City.

 This venue is like a gifted plot of fertile ground.
 What an awesome asset!
 Now it is our opportunity to plant the seeds to see it blossom to its full potential.
 Lancaster deserves a level of cultural vitality that suits its growing vibrancy.